Erythrina alkaloids: Structure

 The skeletal structures of both Erythrina and HomoErythrina alkaloid contain 4 rings.
 The D ring is generally aromatic.
 It can be benzene or heterocyclic ring.
 The difference between Erythrina and HomoErythrina alkaloids is the C ring's member amount.
 The configuration of the 5-carbon is always S in all known isolated alkaloids.
 Some of the Erythrina alkaloids have 3-alkyloxy substituents on A ring, and the configuration of 3-carbon is always R. But in HomoErythrina alkaloids, it varies between R and S at 3-carbon.
 The Erythrina alkaloids have three basic categories: dienoid, alkenoid and lactonic alkaloids.
 Some other different types of Erythrina alkaloids are also reported but they are relatively rare.
 Generally, Alkenoid and Dienoid alkaloids are more common and widely researched in synthesis and pharmacology studies.
 Some other special Erythrina and HomoErythrina alkaloids are also identified, and they have generally lactonic and pyridine D rings.
 Scientists are researching the properties of these alkaloids, mostly to see if there are potential applications on neuroscience.

+The Erythina alkaloids include, among others erysodine, erytharbin, erythrartine and erysotramidine.